parimal1009/Conversational-QA-Chatbot/README.md

-# RAG QnA Bot & LLM Validation
+# RAG QnA Bot & LLM Validation  (use the navigation bar to select the app)

 ## Overview
 This project implements a **Retrieval-Augmented Generation (RAG) QnA Bot** alongside an **LLM Validation** system.
 The primary goal is to enhance response accuracy and reliability by integrating an information retrieval system with an LLM, ensuring factually correct and contextually relevant answers.